Zynga opens studio in Austin to help with its Star Wars mobile game

 Hickman’s history

-Hickman previously worked at Electronic Arts’ EA Mythic division as an executive producer, and also at the company’s BioWare division in Austin.
-He left in 2017 to join Zynga’s NaturalMotion studio in London, where he was running the studio and working on titles such as CSR and Dawn of Titans.
+Hickman previously worked at Electronic Arts’ EA Mythic division as an executive producer and also at the company’s BioWare division in Austin.
+He left in 2017 to join NaturalMotion, where he was running the studio and working on titles such as CSR and Dawn of Titans.

 The focus was on midcore games, or those that are hardcore in nature but could be played in short play sessions.

-“We returned to Austin and how this is my home office,” Hickman said.

-While Austin is the center of the new studio, Hickman said the studio is open to recruiting anyone around the world, given the pandemic.
+While Austin is the center of the new studio, Hickman said it’s open to recruiting anyone around the world, given the pandemic.
 And for the time being, the employees will work remotely.

 “One of the things that the pandemic has shown us is that working virtually in the future means being flexible about how we work,” Hickman said.